kbss-cvut/aircraft-maintenance-planning-system/aircraft-maintenance-planning-model/vocabularies/csat-lexical-glossary/README.md

-# CSAT Lexical glossary
+# CSAT Lexical Glossary

 The glossary contains components and failures extracted from general lexical vocabulary created in CSAT before this project.
+Components and failures were selected from the generic lecical vocabulary manually by domain experts.

 ## Transformation Instructions